anas-araid/myCasermaVVF/README.md

 # myCasermaVVF

-Management fire station webapp and Telegram Bot to be notified of firefighters' activities such as shifts, courses, etc.
+Management fire station webapp and Telegram Bot to be notified of firefighter's activities such as shifts, courses, etc.

 ### WebApp
 * Manage firefighters